Breadcrumb

 Cariboo Memorial Hospital (CMH) Redevelopment is a two-phase redevelopment of the Williams Lake hospital, which serves a large rural region in the Cariboo Chilcotin.
 Designed with input from local Indigenous communities, employees and physicians, a new three-storey addition will be built at CMH that will be welcoming to people of all cultures and backgrounds.
 Once the new addition is open, renovations will take place in the existing hospital.

-- Phase 1, which includes the addition, began in April 2023 and is expected to be complete in fall 2026.
+- Phase 1, which includes the addition, began in April 2023 and is expected to be complete in early 2027

-- Phase 2, which includes renovations to the existing hospital, is planned to begin in fall 2026 and is scheduled to be complete in early 2029.
+- Phase 2, which includes renovations to the existing hospital, is planned to begin in spring 2027 and expected to be complete in 2029

 To register for updates, ask questions and stay informed on the CMH Redevelopment, visit CMH Engage IH.